qazwsx92284/aws-ccp-note/ccp_note.md

 - at any scale
 - batch = job with a start and an end (opposed to continuous)
 - batch will dynamically launch EC2 or Spot Instances
-- batch jobs aree defined as Docker images and run on ECS
+- batch jobs are defined as Docker images and run on ECS

 # Amazon Lightsail
 - vitual servers, storage, DBs and networking